Knowledge of the lung anatomy is essential for understanding HRCT.

 Honeycombing represents the second reticular pattern recognizable on HRCT.

-Because of the cystic appearance, honeycombing is also discussed in the chapter discussing the low attenuation pattern.
+Because of the cystic appearance, honeycombing is also discussed in the chapter on the low attenuation pattern.

 Pathologically, honeycombing is defined by the presence of small cystic spaces lined by bronchiolar epithelium with thickened walls composed of dense fibrous tissue.

 Honeycombing is the typical feature of usual interstitial pneumonia (UIP).

 The distribution of nodules shown on HRCT is the most important factor in making an accurate diagnosis in the nodular pattern.